danionescu0/docker-flask-mongodb-example/README.md

 ## Populate with mock data

 Run the import.sh script, it will populate data for users and fulltext search usecases

+1. start all services with docker compose

+2. run the import script
 ````
 chmod +x import.sh
 ./import.sh